We are a statewide initiative to end the cycle of homelessness.

 Project Homeless Connect

 Ending homelessness, one person at a time.
-On May 23, 2011, nearly 1,000 volunteers and 500 service providers gathered to serve people experiencing homelessness at the Minneapolis/Hennepin County Project Homeless Connect.
+On May 20, 2013, nearly 1,000 volunteers and 500 service providers gathered to serve people experiencing homelessness at the Minneapolis/Hennepin County Project Homeless Connect.
 This event is a one-stop shop model designed to provide support services in a central location to people experiencing homelessness.
 Services range from housing, employment, and medical care to benefits, legal assistance, ID cards, and haircuts.
-At the event, more than 2,000 guests were partnered with volunteers to identify and access the key services needed to help eliminate barriers to stability.
-The next event will be held on Monday, December 10, 2012.
+At the event, nearly 2,000 guests were partnered with volunteers to identify and access the key services needed to help eliminate barriers to stability.
+The next event will be held in December 2013.
 To volunteer or learn more, please visit www.homelessconnectminneapolis.org.

 Homeless is my address, not my name.
 View this powerful exhibition created from hundreds of conversations with individuals experiencing homelessness throughout Minnesota.
 Through striking portraits and audio, the exhibit will undoubtedly alter your perceptions of homelessness.
 Presented by St. Stephens Human Services in partnership with Heading Home Minnesota and the Family Housing Fund.
 The exhibit displayed in July 2011 at the Russell Senate Building in D.C. at the invitation of Senator Al Franken.
 Visitwww.oralhistoryofhomelessness.org